brev/numenta-web/numenta.com/pages/newsletter/2016/05/11/announcing-bami-biological-and-machine-intelligence.md

 In addition to our BAMI news, we have some exciting events coming up this month as well.
 On May 12, Jeff Hawkins will be the featured guest at a **[NeurotechX meetup in San Francisco](http://www.meetup.com/NeuroTechSF/events/230385690/)**.
-Co-founded by one of our engineers, [Marion LeBorgne](mailto:mleborgne@numenta.com), NeurotechX is a non-profit organization whose mission is to build a strong, global neurotechnology community by providing key resources and learning opportunities.
+Co-founded by one of our engineers, [Marion Le Borgne](mailto:mleborgne@numenta.com), NeurotechX is a non-profit organization whose mission is to build a strong, global neurotechnology community by providing key resources and learning opportunities.
 Jeff will give a talk titled "What is Intelligence, that a